 Bottlenecks are what drive performance issues.
 A bottleneck is the slowest part of the system.
 No matter how quick everything else is, you won’t be able to go faster than your bottleneck.

-When planning architecture for a new system or feature, you’re most likely to see performance trade-offs related to typical bottlenecks.
-These decisions can be hard to change later, so it’s important to think about them early on.
+When planning an architecture for a new system or feature, you’re most likely to see performance trade-offs related to typical bottlenecks.
+These decisions can be hard to change later, so it’s essential to think about them early on.